tdkhan/algo-expert/README.md

-# AlgorExpert (Ace the Coding Interview)
+# AlgoExpert (Ace the Coding Interview)
-This repository contains my soulutions to the coding problems on [AlgoExpert](https://www.algoexpert.io).
+This repository contains my solutions to the coding problems on [AlgoExpert](https://www.algoexpert.io).

 ## Difficulty Levels